Claude Code Plugins

 Solutions:

-1. Use budget-friendly models (check pricing with --list-models)
+1. Use budget-friendly models (check pricing with --models or --top-models)

 2. Enable cost tracking: --cost-tracker